philgentric/klik/README.md

 - by image aspect ratio (most compact)
 - random
 - mix of aspect ratio & random
+- image similarity (this option requires a computer with a GPU)

 You can visualise how much room a folder takes on disk (folder size = everything including all sub-folder's content).